Efficient Inference on High-Dimensional Linear Models with Missing Outcomes: Methodology

 If strong duality holds, then the solution $\hat{\bm{w}}(x) \in \mathbb{R}^n$ to the primal debiasing program \eqref{debias_prog} and the solution $\hat{\ell}(x) \in \mathbb{R}^d$ to the dual debiasing program \eqref{debias_prog_dual} satisfy the following identity:

 \end{proposition}

 The proof of Proposition~\ref{prop:dual_debias} is in \autoref{subapp:cond_MSE}.
-This result has two important consequences: First, it is difficult to select the tuning parameter $\gamma > 0$ based on the constrained quadratic program \eqref{debias_prog} alone: if $\gamma > 0$ is too small, the the program is infeasible; if $\gamma > 0$ is too large, the estimate has a non-negligible bias (see \autoref{subsec:bias_var_interp}).
-However, since the dual program \eqref{debias_prog_dual} is an unconstrained quadratic programming problem, we can select the tuning parameter $\gamma >0$ via cross-validation on the dual program.
+This result has two important implications: First, we can select the tuning parameter $\gamma >0$ via a cross-validation on the loss function of the dual program.
+Indeed, since the primal debiasing program \eqref{debias_prog} is a constrained quadratic program, it is difficult to select $\gamma > 0$ based on the primal formulation alone: if $\gamma > 0$ is too small, the program will be infeasible; if $\gamma > 0$ is too large, the estimate will have a non-negligible bias (see \autoref{subsec:bias_var_interp}).
 Second, if strong duality holds, the debiased estimator \eqref{debias_est} can be expressed via~\eqref{primal_dual_sol2} in terms of the dual solution $\hat{\ell}(x)$ as:

 where the second bias-corrected term reduces to a linear combination of the sample average of $n$ random variables.
 This representation is the key to deriving the asymptotic normality of our debiased estimator; see \autoref{subsec:heuristic} and \autoref{subsec:asymp_normal} for details.
 Notice that strong duality holds whenever $\gamma > 0$ is sufficiently large; see Lemma~\ref{lem:strong_duality} in~\autoref{subsec:consistency} for more details.